Daniel-Chow-YC/Kubernetes-Notes/README.md

   - creates or applies a config to a resource
 - ``kubectl apply -f deploy.yml --record``
   - use the ``--record`` flag for deployments for the deployment history
+ - ``kubectl expose deployment <deployment_name> --port 80 --type LoadBalancer``
+  - Expose containers to the internet
+  - Kubernetes created a service and an external load balancer with a public IP address attached to it.
+The IP address remains the same for the life of the service.
+Any network traffic to that public IP address is routed to pods behind the service